-In the setting of an ASCUS Pap result, the presence of high risk HPV types in cervical specimens, identifies a subgroup of patients with a greater likelihood of having a HSIL.
+In the setting of an abnormal Pap result, the presence of HR-HPV types in cervical specimens identifies a subgroup of patients with a greater likelihood of having a HSIL.

 Standard reporting, as defined by the Bethesda System (TBS) is utilized.

 A positive result indicates the presence of HPV DNA due to 1 or more of the following genotypes: 16, 18, 31, 33, 35, 39, 45, 51, 52, 56, 58, 59, 66, and 68.

 A negative result indicates the absence of HPV DNA of the targeted genotypes.

 For patients with atypical squamous cells of undetermined significance (ASC-US) Pap smear result and who are positive for high-risk HPV (HR-HPV), consider referral for colposcopy, if clinically indicated.